Quafadas/dedav4s/docs/explanation/examples.md

 })
 </script>
-At this point, i think it's clear how we're going to deal with piping in the data.
-Same way as we injected a title
+At this point, i think it's clear how we're going to deal with piping in the data - the same way as we injected a title

 ```scala
 def addData(in: TimeSeries) = new (ujson.Value => Unit) {